zshanabek/shaqyru/README.md

 # Shaqyru

-Telegram bot saves data about users and forwards it to group chat and google sheets.
+Telegram bot collects data about users: name, city, phone.
+Then forwards it to group chat.
+Data is saved in google sheets

 shaqyru - word from Kazakh шақыру ("invite").